felixwittwer/homeassistant_automaic_greenhouse/JOURNAL.md

 ### Session 3 (2h 30m)

 For the first sensor modul to design I decieded on the window contacts which are based on reed switches and magnets.
-These sensors will be designed for our greenhouse and the profiles it uses.
-To attatch my 3D printed parts to the aluminium profiles I thought of M3 screws and corresponding nuts.
+These sensors will be designed for our greenhouse and the aluminium extrusions it uses.
+To attatch my 3D printed parts to the aluminium extrusions I thought of M3 screws and corresponding nuts.
 The case fo the reed sensor and magnet are designed in such a way that ti is possible to assemble the housing without screws just with the clips on the sides.

 <p float="left">
   <img src="./journal%20files/2025-05-30/window_contact_sensor_module.png" height="300" />